Please ensure JavaScript is enabled for purposes of website accessibility TEPEZZA® (teprotumumab-trbw) Patient Results | For HCPs

 Infusion Reactions: TEPEZZA may cause infusion reactions.
 Infusion reactions have been reported in approximately 4% of patients treated with TEPEZZA.
 Reported infusion reactions have usually been mild or moderate in severity.
 Signs and symptoms may include transient increases in blood pressure, feeling hot, tachycardia, dyspnea, headache, and muscular pain.
 Infusion reactions may occur during an infusion or within 1.5 hours after an infusion.
 In patients who experience an infusion reaction, consideration should be given to premedicating with an antihistamine, antipyretic, or corticosteroid and/or administering all subsequent infusions at a slower infusion rate.

-Preexisting Inflammatory Bowel Disease: TEPEZZA may cause an exacerbation of preexisting inflammatory bowel disease (IBD).
-Monitor patients with IBD for flare of disease.
-If IBD exacerbation is suspected, consider discontinuation of TEPEZZA.
+Inflammatory Bowel Disease: TEPEZZA may cause an exacerbation of inflammatory bowel disease (IBD).
+IBD has been reported in some patients without a prior diagnosis of IBD.
+Monitor patients for signs and symptoms of IBD.
+If IBD exacerbation is suspected, discontinue use of TEPEZZA.

 Hyperglycemia: Increased blood glucose or hyperglycemia may occur in patients treated with TEPEZZA.
 In clinical trials, 10% of patients (two-thirds of whom had preexisting diabetes or impaired glucose tolerance) experienced hyperglycemia.
 Hyperglycemic events should be controlled with medications for glycemic control, if necessary.
 Assess patients for elevated blood glucose and symptoms of hyperglycemia prior to infusion and continue to monitor while on treatment with TEPEZZA.
 Ensure patients with hyperglycemia or preexisting diabetes are under appropriate glycemic control before and while receiving TEPEZZA.